mignonemarianam/horse-care/readme.md

 ## Technologies Used

-This website was created using HTML and CSS.
+This website was created using HTML, CSS and Bootstrap.

 ## Files